 Synopsis:

-Emma Taylor Smith was beautiful girl of eighteen, with black hair and dark eyes.
-She was believed to be Spanish or a Creole from Louisiana but she was born and raised in Cleveland Ohio; both of her parents were mixed-race.
-Emma’s father had served two years in the State Penitentiary for burglary and larceny, and Emma herself had a brush with the law when at age thirteen, she accused an ex-policeman named Hoban of attempting a criminal assault on her.
+Emma Taylor Smith was a beautiful girl of eighteen, with black hair and dark eyes.
+She was believed to be Spanish or a Creole from Louisiana, but she was born and raised in Cleveland, Ohio; both of her parents were mixed-race.
+Emma’s father had served two years in the State Penitentiary for burglary and larceny, and Emma herself had a brush with the law when, at age thirteen, she accused an ex-policeman named Hoban of attempting a criminal assault on her.

 She met Samuel Smith in 1883 when she was fifteen years old, working as a waitress at Miller’s restaurant in Cleveland, and the two were immediately attracted to each other.
 Smith made and sold enameled letters for fancy signs and appeared to be earning good wages, but Emma’s mother was against the relationship because Smith was eight years older than her daughter.
 Two weeks after Emma’s sixteenth birthday, Samuel Smith called at the house, ostensibly to take Emma to a dance, but while Mrs. Taylor was distracted, they loaded Emma’s trunk onto a wagon and eloped.
 A few days later Mrs. Tayler received a letter from Emma, mailed in Buffalo, New York, explaining that she and Samuel were married and it would be useless to look for them.